-Subject to the limitations in clause 5 and this clause 7, Supplier shall at its own cost indemnify, defend and hold Customer harmless from and against any claims, actions, and damages it actually incurs arising out of claims for infringement of IPRs to the extent such claims alleges that the Service provided hereunder, infringes upon any IPRs of any third party.
-Subject to clause 7.7, the Supplier further undertakes to indemnify Customer for any costs and damages which Customer may be obligated to pay as a consequence of a settlement or judgment.
+Subject to the limitations in clause 5 and this clause 7, Supplier shall at its own cost indemnify, defend and hold Customer harmless from and against any claim, liability, costs, expenses, damages or losses it actually incurs arising out of claims for infringement of IPRs to the extent such claims allege that the Service provided hereunder, infringes upon any IPRs of any third party (“Claim”).
+Subject to clause 7.6, the Supplier further undertakes to indemnify Customer for any claim, liability, costs, expenses, damages or losses which Customer may be obligated to pay as a consequence of a settlement or judgment.

 During the performance of the Service and for a period of three years thereafter, each Party undertakes not to disclose information to any third party regarding the other party’s activities that may be deemed business, product or professional secrets without the other Party’s consent.
 Information that the Party states to be confidential will always be deemed to be business or professional secrets.
 The duty of confidentiality does not include such information which a Party can prove has come to its knowledge other than through the Service, or which is generally known.
 Nor does the duty of confidentiality apply where a Party is obligated under law to release the information.

 Charges and Payment